 Royal Walking Tour

 I was very keen to learn more about the city, and I joined the Mercat Royal Walking Tour to find out more about the history of the Royal Mile.
-This was a great tour as it was packed with lots of information about all the people who had made an impact on Edinburgh’s rich and sometimes colourful history.
-The tour ended at Holyrood Palace, which sits at the bottom of the Royal Mile and makes for another interesting place to visit in Edinburgh.
+This was a great city tour as it was packed with lots of information about all the people who had made an impact on Edinburgh’s rich and sometimes colourful history.
+The Edinburgh sightseeing tour ended at Holyrood Palace, which sits at the bottom of the Royal Mile and makes for another interesting place to visit.

 Holyrood Palace is the Queen’s official residence in Scotland and she stays here every summer.
 Whilst she’s not in residence, you can go inside and explore the Royal Palace with an audio tour.
 The building and it’s contents are fascinating, and as I moved from room to room I learned lots about the people that have stayed here including the ill fated Mary Queen of Scots.